 - Trading/Financial Markets Knowledge

 If you are a trader who is used to trade using fundamental and technical analysis, you would need to shift gears to start thinking quantitatively.
 Working on statistics, time-series analysis, statistical packages such as Matlab, R should be your favourite activities.
-Exploring historical data from exchanges and designing new trading strategies should excite you.
+Exploring historical data from exchanges and designing new algorithmic trading strategies should excite you.
 Problem-solving skills are highly valued by recruiters across trading firms.

 View some popular algo strategies here -> Algorithmic Trading Strategies, Paradigms and Modelling Ideas

-The strategies created by the quants are implemented in the live markets by the programmers.
-If you want to excel in the technology driven domain of automated trading, you should be willing to learn new skills and you shouldn’t be disinclined to any field.
+The strategies created by the quants are implemented in the live markets by the Programmers.
+If you want to excel in the technology-driven domain of automated trading, you should be willing to learn new skills and you shouldn’t be disinclined to any field.
 So if you have never printed “hello world” by compiling your own coding program, it’s time to download the compiler of your interest – C++/Java/Python/Ruby and start doing it!
 The best way to learn to program is to practice, practice and practice.
-Sound knowledge of programming languages like Python/C++/Java/R is a pre-requisite for a quant developer job in trading firms.
+Sound knowledge of programming languages like Python/C++/Java/R is a pre-requisite for a Quant Developer job in trading firms.
 You can read a couple of our popular blog posts on Programming below:

 Getting started with books

-Find a list of good reads here -> Essential Books on Algorithmic Trading
+Find a list of good reads here → Essential Books on Algorithmic Trading

 Although these free resources are a good starting point, one should note that some of these have their own shortcomings.
-For example, books do not give you a hands-on experience in trading.
+For example, algorithmic trading books do not give you a hands-on experience in trading.
 Free courses on online portals can be subject specific and may offer very limited knowledge to serious learners.
 Another important point to note is the lack of interaction with experienced market practitioners when you opt for some of these free courses.

 Learn from Professionals/Experts/Market Practitioners

-The building blocks in learning Algorithmic trading are Statistics, Derivatives, Matlab/R, and programming languages like Python.
+The building blocks in learning Algorithmic trading are Statistics, Derivatives, Matlab/R, and Programming languages like Python.
 It becomes necessary to learn from the experiences of market practitioners, which you can do only by implementing strategies practically alongside them.
 You can join any organization as a trainee or intern to get familiarized with their work ethics and market best practices.
 If it’s not possible for you to join any such organization then you can opt for classroom courses/workshops or paid online courses.
 Most of the classroom courses/workshops are delivered in the form of 2 days to 2 weeks long workshops or as a part of Financial Engineering degree programs.
 On the online front, there are online learning portals such as QuantInsti, Coursera, Udemy, Udacity, edX, & Open Intro, they have expert faculty from mathematics and computer science backgrounds who share their experiences and strategy ideas/tactics with you during the course.

 Once you get placed in an algorithmic trading firm, you are expected to apply and implement your algorithmic trading knowledge in real markets for your firm.
 As a new recruit, you are also expected to have knowledge of other processes as well, which are part of your workflow chain.